 |Audit trail||Provides a chronological record of events such as changes in project state, changes in work hours, alterations in project duration, changes in actual start or end dates, etc.|

-Many project management applications offer a variety of different features and functionalities that can help you track project costs and ensure that they re delivered on budget.
-Here are some of the key project management accounting features to look out for.
+Many project management applications offer a variety of features and functionalities that can help you track project costs and ensure that they are delivered on budget.
+Here are some key project management accounting features to look out for.

 |Invoice management||Detailed tracking, reporting, and billing functions help businesses and providers create prompt and accurate invoices to ensure timely payments.|